Easy Peasy Cushion Covers

 Place the smaller back panel piece on top of these pieces with right side facing down onto the other pieces.

-Carefully stitch all the way around the cover removing the pins as you go.
+Carefully stitch all the way around the cover removing the pins(or clips) as you go.
 If you find this difficult, simply tack the pieces together first so that everything is held securely in place.
-Trim the seam allowance and cut the corners.

-Turn the cover right side out and poke the corners out carefully.
 You have now completed your cover.
 Simply place your cushion pad inside and enjoy!

-So, as you can see, cushion covers can be really easy to make with simple sewing skills.
+So, as you can see, easy cushion covers can be made with simple sewing skills.
 You can use any front panel that you like to make a cushion cover using this technique.
-Alternatively you could use the same fabric for the front and the back panels.
-Get creative and please let me know how you get on.
+There are some great latch hook kits out there for just this purpose.

 If you like sewing you might like to try one of my other projects: